- Adding and configuring a File Upload option for your users

 - From the pull out drawer, scroll down to the Advanced tab and click to drop down.

 - Then activate (click) the Attach File Uploads toggle.

 Saving uploaded files to Dropbox or Amazon S3

 This process requires 2 steps: 1) adjusting plugin settings and 2) adjusting form settings

-1. Adjust your plugin settings to send uploaded files to an external service
+1. Setup your plugin settings to send uploaded files to an external service

-2. Adjust your form to send uploaded files to an external service
+2. Setup your form to send uploaded files to an external service